suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-20.md

 ![](./Images/mock-test-20-4.png)

 This is a picture taken in a meeting room.
 There are 4 people in the picture.
-In the middle of the picture, a woman with brown hair is pointing to the bar char and explaining.
+In the middle of the picture, a woman with brown hair is giving a presentation.
+She is also pointing at the projector screen behind her.
+In front of her, people is gathering around the table and listening to her presentation.
+One of them is making gesture.
+On the table, I can see some glasses and documents.
+It seems they are busy.

 > meeting room - 4 people
 >